 An EASR is a virtually instantaneous approval with less ongoing annual requirements as compared to the traditional ECA.

 Let’s back up and define each compliance path, ECA and EASR.
-These hyperlinks will take you directly to the MOECC website specific to each compliance path.
+These hyperlinks will take you directly to the MECP website specific to each compliance path.
 Determining which compliance path is right for your clients is dependent on the complexity and uniqueness of the operation.
 For more complicated operations, with higher potential for environmental impacts, an ECA is typically required, and the EASR is used for more common activities or operations with less potential impact.
 The following helps define these different levels of complexity outlined in the regulations.

 One of the fastest ways to determine your compliance path is to use the industry North American Industry Classification System ("NAICS") codes.
-The default MOECC approach is that all activities and sectors go through the EASR process unless expressly excluded by the Regulation.
+The default MECP approach is that all activities and sectors go through the EASR process unless expressly excluded by the Regulation.
 The following NAICS codes are specifically excluded from the EASR process.

 Does Permitting apply to my equipment?